EdwardG5/tempCrossword/README.md

 Work to be done (in addition to bug fixes (see pending issues)):

 GUI:
-- after altering dimensions, let user hit enter rather than having to click submit
+- after altering dimensions, let user hit enter rather than having to click submit : RESOLVED
-- after modifying the board, let user hit enter rather than having to click submit (action determined by what area is currently selected)
+- after modifying the board, let user hit enter rather than having to click submit : RESOLVED (action determined by what area is currently selected)
 - Allow user to select word list used
 - (extension: allow user to upload their own wordlist)
 - allow user to view multiple solutions: prev next buttons allowing them to flip through the set of solutions
 - display the number of solutions found
-- reset button to clear board of all modifications
+- reset button to clear board of all modifications : RESOLVED
-- title of window is tk not crosswordSolver
+- title of window is tk not crosswordSolver : RESOLVED

 Logic:
 - Pre-process word list -> decide the best order in which to evaluate them while solving (open problem, best approach not known)